Almost every year since I moved out of my mother's house, we plan the holidays through a family texting thread that dings and buzzes all day long.

 1. Invest in a folding table.

-We have a $40 folding table that we purchased from a hardware store on a whim for my birthday party in July.
-Since then, it has served us five times.
+We have a $40 folding table that we purchased from a hardware store on a whim for my birthday party last year.
+Since then, it has served us many times.
 With a simple cloth thrown over it, we instantly have accommodations for double our family size.
-And remember: If your investment table is stocked with food, you always have your laps.
+And remember: If your table is overloaded with food, you always have your laps.

 2. Make use of the seating you have.